Qiskit/ecosystem/CONTRIBUTING.md

 1. Build the website: `tox -ewebsite`
 2. Go to the `website/` folder in the root of your project and open up `index.html` in a browser

-## Live preview with `mkdocs serve`
+## Live preview with `properdocs serve`
-For a faster loop while editing the docs you can run MkDocs directly, but first install the package and generate the docs assets:
+For a faster loop while editing the docs you can run ProperDocs (the drop-in continuation of MkDocs 1.x that builds this site) directly, but first install the package and generate the docs assets:
 1. Install the `ecosystem` package (needed by the `gen-files` plugin):
 ```
 pip install -e .